SharkSnack/shiren-5/content/items/bracelets.md

 </pre>

 Synthesize a sword with this + Oil Scroll + Upgrade Seed to create the Blue Flame rune.<br/>
 Synthesize a shield with this + Immunity Scroll + Fort.
-Staff to create the Anti-Blast※ rune.
+Staff to create the Anti-Blast+ rune.

 <table class="itemDetailsTable">
   <tbody>